Icohedron/AdminMode/README.md

 - Messages that broadcast to other admins (such as when a player enters/leaves admin mode) (uses the permission 'adminmode.notify')
 - View a list of players that are currently in admin mode ('/amlist' or '/adminmodelist')
 - Kick a player out of admin mode ('/amkick' or '/adminmodekick')
-- Modifiable (on/off) attributes: godmode, damage other entities, pickup/drop items, break/place blocks
+- Modifiable (on/off) attributes controlling the abilities that players in admin mode have (e.g. taking damage, giving damage, block and entity interactions, inventory interaction, etc.)
 - Players in admin mode are put back to their pre-admin mode state when they disconnect from the server
 - Crash safe.
 If the server crashes, all players that were in admin mode are restored back to their pre-admin mode state upon reconnection to the server.
 (If the server crashed, the file amplayerdata.dat will contain all the information needed for the plugin to restore the player's pre-admin mode state.
 Most of the time, this file should be empty when the server is off)